AwaNoodle/buildingAppWithDocker/README.md

 ADD ./content/index.html /website_files/index.html
 ```

-And that's all we need.
+That's all we need.
 So what is Docker going to do here?

 The **FROM** keyword instructs Docker to locate the image specified, and use it as a base.
 Anything we do further will be added on top of this image.
 We dont need to pull the image down ourselves; Docker will handle that when we build the image.